TooPick/UkuleleBotDiscord/README.md

     npm install

 #### Configuration
+- Copy the `config.js.dist` file and rename it to `config.js`.
-Edit the `config.js` file :
+- Edit the file :
     - `bot_token` : The token of your Discord Bot, provide by https://discordapp.com/developers.
     - `bot_carac` : Caracter use athe the begining of every commands, by default `!` is used.
     - `youtube_api_key` : Your Youtube API key, used to find songs in Youtube, you can get one here https://console.developers.google.com.

 ## Commands